A liturgical resource of the Catholic Archdiocese of Melbourne

 We pray for the sick of our parish and for all who have asked for our prayers.

 We pray for those who have died recently and for those whose anniversaries occur at this time.
-May they now share in the banquet of God’s eternal kingdom.
+May they be welcomed to the heavenly banquet of God’s promise.

 Lord, hear us.